 Did Doc ever want to sell Beautiful Jim Key?

 Oh, yes!
 Reportedly, Doc turned down many offers between $10,000 and $250,000 ($6.8 million dollars today) by a syndicate.
-Among those who offered to buy Jim were the famed animal trainer, Frank Bostock, and P.T.
-Barnum, and James Bailey, of Barnum & Bailey circus.
+Among those who offered to buy Jim were the famed animal trainer, Frank Bostock.
+P.T.
+Barnum, and James Bailey, of Barnum & Bailey circus, also offered to purchase the horse.
 In a 1898 Pennsylvania newspaper, Bailey was quoted as saying, “I consider this the most remarkable feat I ever witnessed performed by an animal, and I consider Beautiful Jim Key the most wonderful animal I have ever seen in all my experience.”

 As his fame increased, the value shown for Beautiful Jim Key on promotional pamphlets rose from $25,000 to $1 million.